This post may contain affiliate links. Read our disclosure policy for more info.

 Are you exhaustively researching every task or process?
 Did you find what you need and oh so much more?
 The “more” often leads to frustration, a frozen state, wasted time and feelings of defeat.
 Don’t get stuck and let it de-rail God’s best for you.

 As I hope you can see, acknowledging that I was operating out of a root of fear was a good thing.
+That is how I was finally able to avoid these 5 mistakes and move onto my next blog post!
 Only then was I able to submit it, pray for the faith to step out, be obedient to step and see what God can do.
 Fear is not of God.
 2 Tim 1:7 says, For God has not given us a spirit of fear, but of power and of love and of a sound mind.
 And remember, although we are talking blogging today, the above is applicable in many areas of life!

 So, where are you with this?
 Are you drowning in fear of failure?
 Feeling completely inadequate?
 Are you stuck in a cycle of perfectionism?